alelievr/NodeGraphProcessor/README.md

 - Investigate for ECS/Jobs integration
 - More examples
-- Node collapse feature
 - API to create the graph
-- Runtime processing without the editor
+- Subgraphs
+- Use SerializedReference instead of Json (faster serialization + smaller assets)
+- Sticky notes

 For more details consult our [trello](https://trello.com/b/Xk4rfnuV/node-graph-processor).